crxssed7/notable-figures/figures/Ken Thompson.md

-Thompson received a Bachelor of Science in 1965 and a master's degree in 1966, both in Electrical Engineering and Computer Sciences, from the University of California, Berkeley, where his master's thesis advisor was Elwyn Berlekamp.
+Thompson received a Bachelor of Science in 1965 and a master's degree in 1966, both in electrical engineering and computer sciences, from the University of California, Berkeley, where his master's thesis advisor was Elwyn Berlekamp.

 # Career and research
 Thompson was hired by Bell Labs in 1966.
 In the 1960s at Bell Labs, Thompson and Dennis Ritchie worked on the Multics operating system.
 While writing Multics, Thompson created the Bon programming language.
 He also created a video game called Space Travel.
 Later, Bell Labs withdrew from the MULTICS project.
 In order to go on playing the game, Thompson found an old PDP-7 machine and rewrote Space Travel on it.
 Eventually, the tools developed by Thompson became the Unix operating system: Working on a PDP-7, a team of Bell Labs researchers led by Thompson and Ritchie, and including Rudd Canaday, developed a hierarchical file system, the concepts of computer processes and device files, a command-line interpreter, pipes for easy inter-process communication, and some small utility programs.
 In 1970, Brian Kernighan suggested the name "Unix", in a pun on the name "Multics".
 After initial work on Unix, Thompson decided that Unix needed a system programming language and created B, a precursor to Ritchie's C.